trailcode/webAsmPlay/readme.md

       This also might be a start at generalization.
     * Transparency shader based on feature area or length.

-* Interpolate line string color in relation to the distance to the camera.
+* ~~Interpolate line string color in relation to the distance to the camera.~~

 * Auto parse shader source to determine uniforms and attributes.
-    * Or better, pass into shader name and location reference pairs.
+    * ~~Or better, pass into shader name and location reference pairs.~~

+* Determine topological relationships of the polygonal features in the GeoServer.
+  This will allow associating OSM building parts and extruding them on top of their parent geometry.

 ### TODO